doaa-1996/book_app/README.md

 **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
-A full stack application allow you to search for a book using its name or its author and retrieve the book from Google Books API.
+A full stack application allow you to search for a book using its name or its author and retrieve the book from Google Books API .

 ## Getting Started